nico-dangelo/Network-Spillover/README.md

 ### Data
 #### Description
 A folder containing RData files for all results, computed means, and variances for each parameter.
 Uses default arguments for non-graph-model parameters with ER graphs.
 For model-related parameters, uses $N=50$.

+### sim_submit.sh
+A shell script for submitting batches of jobs for a given combination of parameters on a shared computing cluster.
+#### Arguments
+For loops containing sequences of each parameter's input values.
+To restrict to a subset of inputs for a given parameter, changed the list to a singleton.
+It is best to copy the "for" line of the loop and comment the original out.
+Be mindful of indentation.

 ### Shiny App
 ####  Interactive Network plots with options for generative model and allocation parameters are available via the Shiny App [simnets](http://nico-dangelo.shinyapps.io/simnets?_ga=2.198510827.570187884.1665692175-808405130.1665692175)